-A student wishing to receive graduate credit from Loras College must be admitted to the Graduate Program as either a degree-seeking student or as a graduate special (non-degree seeking) student.
+A student wishing to receive graduate credit from Loras College must be admitted to their intended program of study as either a degree-seeking student or as a graduate special (non-degree seeking) student.
 The admission process needs to be completed prior to the start of the semester in which the student wishes to take the first graduate course.
 Only admitted students are allowed to receive graduate credit.
 A degree-seeking student who is unable to complete the paperwork prior to the start of classes may be admitted as a graduate special (non-degree seeking) student.